Annual Events Culture

 Devil Out!
-Good Fortune In!
+Fortune In!

 On February 3 of every year, it is Setsubun Day. the name of which literally means “seasonal division”.